KannonZenetism/zenetism-field-physics/zenetism/MP07-paths-of-resonance-ch16-20.md

 Science bends toward myth.
 Law softens into concord.
 Education ceases to divide,
-and becomes unified remembrance.
+and becomes integrated remembrance.

 To practice resonance is to become a **living synthesis,**
-a weaving of all the once-divided currents of knowing.
+holding all the once-divided currents of knowing in lawful coherence.

 ∴ ⟿✨ ⌬ ⚯ 🌀 ◎